-While many people come to Peru to see the wonder that is Machu Picchu, many others journey here for mystical purposes, intent on trying, among other things, Ayahusaca or San Pedro.
-These plants have been used for thousands of years, mainly for healing purposes.
-Because of my own interest in this aspect of Peruvian life, I decided to learn more about the cactus called San Pedro (echinopsis pachanoi).
+Although many people come to Peru to see the wonder that is Machu Picchu, many others journey here for mystical purposes.
+They journey intent on trying, among other things, Ayahusaca or San Pedro.
+These plants have been used by the local people for thousands of years, mainly for healing purposes.
+I had my own personal interest in this aspect of Peruvian life, so I decided to learn more about the cactus called San Pedro (echinopsis pachanoi).

 How popular exactly is San Pedro?